abdallaellaithy/Auto-Correction-Model/README.md

 # AutoCorrectionModel

-A suite of tools for developing an auto-correction model using Shakespeare's text.
-This project includes functions for text processing, word frequency calculation, probability generation, and suggesting corrections for misspelled words using various text manipulation techniques and minimum edit distance calculations.
+This repository provides a suite of tools for developing and implementing an auto-correction model using a corpus of Shakespeare's works.
+It includes functions for processing text, calculating word frequencies, generating word probabilities, and suggesting corrections for misspelled words.
+The project utilizes various text manipulation techniques, such as deletion, replacement, insertion, and swapping of characters, to generate possible corrections.
+Additionally, it calculates the minimum edit distance between words to determine the most probable corrections.
+This repository is ideal for exploring and building text correction algorithms, offering a comprehensive approach to text analysis and error correction.

 ## Table of Contents
 - [Installation](#installation)